 - The Declaration of Independence was signed by 56 people from 13 different colonies and the majority of it was written by Thomas Jefferson.

-- It has total five parts: -the Preamble, the Statement of Human Rights, Charges Against Human Rights, Charges Against the King and Parliament, the Statement of Separation and Signatures.
+- It has five parts: the Preamble, the Statement of Human Rights, Charges Against Human Rights, Charges Against the King and Parliament, the Statement of Separation and Signatures.

 - The meeting was held in Philadelphia at the Pennsylvania Statehouse.
 It is now known as Independence Hall.